8.5 Export Formats and Delivery

 - Wait for mesh generation to complete.
 View the result in software such as MeshLab or any OBJ/OSGB-compatible viewer.

-LixelStudio added two new application tools for stockpile and volumetric measurement, with their own report-format outputs.
+LixelStudio offers two application tools for stockpile and volumetric measurement, with their own report-format outputs.
 These are not point cloud exports; they are measurement reports derived from point cloud data.

 Volume Calculation